Learn from tradition and modern.

-This course is a thorough exploration of the materials, processes, and techniques of large-format (4x5” negatives or larger) photography.
-Students acquire a working understanding of large-format camera technique, including camera movements such as tilts, swings, and shifts, as well as perspective correction.
-This course emphasizes advanced understanding of negative exposure, sheet-film processing, tonal-range manipulation, digital scanning, and large-format output.
+This course is a thorough exploration of the materials, processes, and techniques of analog photography.
+Students acquire a thorough working knowledge of roll film and large-format photography.
+This course emphasizes advanced understanding of negative exposure, film processing, tonal-range manipulation, digital scanning, and large-format output.
 Contemporary issues and concepts are explored through reading, visual research, and discussion and then applied through a series of visual problems.
 Students are evaluated on individual projects, critiques, a final portfolio, discussions, and quizzes.

 MA 4000 Professional Practice 3

 The primary focus of this class is to provide Media Arts students with the tools that will enable to enter professional practice immediately following graduation.
 Each student is required to produce a polished résumé, artist statement, website, professional identity system, and portfolio.
 Topics include long-range goal creation and planning; financial, legal, and other business considerations; grant writing; and communication and marketing skills involving verbal, written, and visual presentations.
 Topics are presented through lectures, critiques, and presentations by experts in the field.

 Internships provide an opportunity for students to gain practical experience in a particular career area and valuable on-the-job skills.
 Internships may be arranged by the director of career services or initiated by students.
 All internships must be preapproved through the MCAD Career Services Office and by the chair of the department.
 For an internship to be approved, a mentor relationship and learning experience should exist beyond a simple employment opportunity.
 Three-credit internships require working 135 hours at the internship site and keeping a journal of hours and activities.